December 16, 2022

 "Wealthy economies should abandon growth of gross domestic product (GDP) as a goal, scale down destructive and unnecessary forms of production to reduce energy and material use, and focus economic activity around securing human needs and well-being.
 This approach, which has gained traction in recent years, can enable rapid decarbonization and stop ecological breakdown while improving social outcomes.
 It frees up energy and materials for low- and middle-income countries in which growth might still be needed for development.
 Degrowth is a purposeful strategy to stabilize economies and achieve social and ecological goals, unlike recession, which is chaotic and socially destabilizing and occurs when growth-dependent economies fail to grow."

-Article: Degrowth Can Work — Here’s How Science Can Help
+ARTICLE: Degrowth Can Work — Here’s How Science Can Help

 Economics